oschwengers/bakta/README.md

 ## WIP

 We're keen to constantly improve and further expand Bakta.
 If you miss any features, please do not hesitate to ask for it!
-There are several features & improvements which we're currently working on or have plans to do so as well as barely ideas:
+There are several features & improvements which we're currently working on or have plans to do so as well as mere ideas:

 Workflow:

-- analysis & annotation of `hypothetical` CDS [#28](https://github.com/oschwengers/bakta/issues/28)
 - detections of pseudo genes [#4](https://github.com/oschwengers/bakta/issues/4)

 Annotation: